-Creating that experience isn’t difficult, but it does require training and planning.
+Creating that experience isn’t difficult - even during the pandemic -but it does require training and planning.

 Here are 4 tactics to remember and improve your customer experience:

 Remember, Satisfied Employees Make Satisfied Customers.
-Your employees are your frontlines.
+Your employees are your frontline.
 They’re the public face of your business because they deal directly with customers.
 If they’re unhappy or uninformed, customers notice.

 On the other hand, employees who are informed, educated, and well-trained have greater confidence and job satisfaction.
 They know they’re good at their jobs because they’ve been given the tools and knowledge needed to succeed.
 That satisfaction and confidence will be clear to your customers.